kevinushey/blog/_posts/2015-01-24-understanding-data-frame-subsetting.md

         break;
       }
     }

+    // Don't need to protect 'vec' anymore UNPROTECT(1);

     // And make sure the output list now
     // refers to that vector!
     SET_VECTOR_ELT(output, j, vec);

-    // Don't need to protect 'vec' anymore UNPROTECT(1);
   }

   // Finally, copy the attributes of `x` to `output`...
   Rf_copyMostAttrib(x, output);

   // ... but set the row names manually.
+Note that this
+  // is the secret method for creating 'compact' row
+  // names, whereby internally R stores the 'empty' row
+  // names object as 'c(NA_integer_, -<nrow>)'.
   Rf_setAttrib(output, R_RowNamesSymbol,
     IntegerVector::create(NA_INTEGER, -row_indices_n));